 Establishment of the HARS

-An effort to expand the MDS was started in September 1994 when the United States Environmental Protection Agency (USEPA) began preparing a Supplemental Environmental Impact Statement (SEIS).
+In September 1994, EPA began preparing a Supplemental Environmental Impact Statement (SEIS) in an effort to expand the boundaries of the MDS.
 The study area was initially comprised of an 18 sq. nmi section that included and surrounded the MDS.
-The area was enlarged in October 1995 to 23 sq. nmi to encompass areas of the Apex which had been previously impacted by historic dredged material disposal.
+The study area was enlarged in October 1995 to 23 sq. nmi to encompass areas of the Apex which had been previously impacted by historic dredged material disposal.

-Because of concerns about contaminants associated with some dredged materials, many environmental and citizens groups sought an end to ocean dumping of dredged material.
-To address these concerns, a 24 July 1996 letter (The 3 Party Letter), signed by EPA Administrator Carol Browner, Secretary of Transportation Frederico Pena, and Secretary of the Army Togo D. West, Jr., to several U.S. Congressional Representatives from New Jersey, called for the closing of the MDS and the establishment of a remediation area.
+Because of concerns about contaminants associated with some dredged materials, a July 24, 1996 letter (The 3 Party Letter), signed by EPA Administrator Carol Browner, Secretary of Transportation Frederico Pena, and Secretary of the Army Togo D. West, Jr., to several U.S. Congressional Representatives from New Jersey, called for the closing of the MDS and the establishment of a remediation area within the study area.

-Priority Remediation Area (PRA): An approximately 9.2 square nautical mile area (Figure 2) to be remediated with at least 1 meter of Remediation Material.
+Priority Remediation Area (PRA): An approximately 9.2 square nautical mile are to be remediated with at least 1 meter of Remediation Material.
 The PRA encompasses the area of degraded sediments as described in greater detail in the SEIS.

 Buffer Zone: An approximately 5.7 square nautical mile area (0.27 nautical mile wide band around the PRA) in which no placement of the Material for Remediation will be allowed, but may receive Material for Remediation that incidentally spreads out of the PRA.

 No Discharge Zone: An approximately 1.0 square nautical mile area in which no placement or incidental spread of Material for Remediation is allowed.